-Str→uctural Sculptu←ral is a project I carried out in Summer of 2020.
+Str→uctural Sculptu←ral is a project I carried out in the Summer of 2020.
 It’s my study of public Constructivist and Conformist* structures and/or sculptures dispersed throughout the wider Amsterdam area, exploring the assimilation and dissimilation† between these two mediums.

 *I use the term “Conformist” as a way of describing an artwork made with pre-made/existing materials which dictate and define the resulting form–they conform to the material’s dimensions in some way.